juagargi/scion/doc/ColibriDesign.rst

     uses from one to three segment reservations to reach the destination end host (similar to regular SCION paths).
 The E2E reservation "stitches" these segment reservations to create a valid E2E reservation.
-    The path type of an E2E reservation is always the same (type *E2E*) An E2E reservation has a maximum set of 16 versions.
+    An E2E reservation has a maximum set of 16 versions.

 Reservation ID